FAQ ~ What do I need to know to play in WADA?

 Our teams are separated into 3 flights: A, B and C level generally playing on Monday, Tuesday or Wednesday night.

-Teams are comprised of a minimum of 4 and maximum of 8 players.
+Teams are comprised of a minimum of 4 and maximum of 6 players.
+Or play Mixed Triples with 3 players.
+Or Doubles with 2 players.

-Or players may join as a group or team by securing a Sponsor Bar location and entering a Team Application.
+Join as a team by securing a Sponsor Bar location and entering a Team Application.

 We also host: